 Instructions

-- Remove beef from marinade, discarding excess marinade.
+- Remove beef cubes from the marinade, discarding excess marinade.

-- Assemble shish kabobs by alternating meat cubes and vegetables on a skewer.
-3 pieces of meat fit nicely on a 12 inch skewer.
+- Assemble shish kabobs by alternating meat cubes and vegetables on prepared skewers.
+3 pieces of meat fit nicely on a 12-inch skewer.

-- Grill over medium heat for about 3 minutes on each side.
+- Grill over medium heat for 3-4 minutes on each side.
 Use an oven mitt to turn the skewers.

 Nutrition